Allive/ETH_Contract_status/README.md

 * Configure your own web3 provider
 * Configure your own electrum server
 * Attach https in 2 lines of config
+* Get all known by backend info about token